mvolkmann/blog/src/neovim.md

 To toggle commenting of the current line or selected lines, press `<leader>/`.

+For more advanced comment support, see the `Comment.nvim` plugin described in the "Custom Plugins" section.

 ### Code Formatting

 AstroNvim uses the {% aTargetBlank